IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 My personal coding style preference is to place those instructions at the end of the ```loop()``` code block.
 I put the repetitive task code at the top of the ```loop()``` where it will be executed the first time through and then again every time the processor returns from sleeping.

 #### Synchronize Yet Again After Sleep
 Comes now a key trick that eluded me for a long and puzzled time.
 I was getting interrupts that would wake up the processor.
 But it seemed I might be getting more than one interrupt in rapid succession.
-Something like that was confusing my programs, preventing them from processing their periodic tasks correctly.
+Something like that was confusing my programs, preventing them from processing their periodic tasks predictably.

 The datasheet attempts to explain the wake-up phase this way: